Latest News

 Going deeper at the data layer

-Fortunately, Bansal's team isn't starting from zero.
+Fortunately, Bansal's team has been diligently preparing for this moment through new technologies and agentic best practices.
 Webflow's current security architecture includes isolating the production database from development environments, running security reviews and scans on anything moving from prototype to production, pen testing to catch over-permissioning, and DSPM sensors for detection.
 It's a layered approach, and so far it's prevented a major incident.

-But Bansal is candid about where the gaps are.
-Asked how his team enforces row-level security or scoped access policies at the database layer, he said work is ongoing, but coverage is trending upward.
-Overall, anecdotal stories like this suggest that the industry's security posture is trailing the access explosion that AI agents created.
-The perimeter controls that worked when four engineers had production access aren't enough when hundreds of people across the organization can modify data through agents, and the next layer of defense, at the data layer itself, isn't widely deployed yet.
+Enforcing access at the database layer, through row-level security and scoped policies, is where Bansal believes the future of architecture has to go.
+The environment-level controls alone were never designed to account for agents moving data across boundaries.
+The perimeter controls that worked when a small group of engineers had production access aren't enough when hundreds of people across the organization can modify data through agents, and the next layer of defense, at the data layer itself, is not yet widely deployed.

 Baking it into the infrastructure